laronson/drive-watcher/README.md

 - Adding last Updated Time to the command line time which updates every time a file is updated.
 - Improving type safety of the codebase.
 There were a few locations where I needed to use the `as` keyword to get around some of the lack of up-to-date types provided by the javascript frameworks I used.
 Further, the mapping done in the `GoogleDriveService` does not do much in protecting against bad incoming data as I have set defaults for those types.
 - Error Handling could be improved to better track specific kinds of errors instead of throwing generic errors when an error occurs.
+- Better management of webhook connections with a proper shutdown process.